Spontaneous recovery: Traumatic memories

-Emotionally unpleasant experiences have the tendency to come back and haunt us, even after frequent suppression.
+Emotionally unpleasant experiences tend to recur, even after frequent suppression.
 Such memories can be recovered gradually, through active search and reconstruction, or they can come to mind spontaneously, without active search.

 It is suggested that there are important differences between people who gradually recover memories of abuse during suggestive therapy sessions and those who recover memories of abuse more spontaneously.
-Research on the propensity to forget what they had just remembered was conducted on women who had spontaneously recovered, versus recovered through suggestive therapy, memories of childhood sexual abuse.
-Women who were of the group that spontaneously recovered their abuse were more likely (than women who recovered their memories of childhood abuse during suggestive therapy) to forget that they had successfully remembered words earlier on a memory test.
+Research on the propensity to forget what they had just remembered was conducted on women who had spontaneously recovered memories of childhood sexual abuse, versus those who recovered them through suggestive therapy.
+Women who spontaneously recovered their abuse were more likely (than women who recovered their memories of childhood abuse during suggestive therapy) to forget that they had successfully remembered words earlier on a memory test.
 As such, a reason that people might have a spontaneously recovered traumatic memory experience is because they simply forget having remembered the event before.
 They might forget prior cases of remembering if the mental context present when they are having their recovery experience differs from the mental context on prior occasions when they thought about the event.
-It is thus such that people have not forgotten the event, but they simply cannot remember it, perhaps due to context-dependent memory.
+Thus, people have not forgotten the event, but they simply cannot remember it, perhaps due to context-dependent memory.

 Context-dependent extinction phenomena

 Renewal effect

-The phenomenon in which a change of context after extinction can cause a robust return of conditioned responding.
-There are three models whereby renewal effect is observed.
+The renewal effect is a phenomenon in which a change of context after extinction can cause a robust return of conditioned responding.
+There are three models in which the renewal effect is observed.